honeycombio/terraform-provider-honeycombio/docs/data-sources/recipient.md

   type = string
 }

-# search for a trigger recipient of type "slack" and target "honeycomb-triggers" in the given dataset
+# search for a recipient of type "slack" and target "honeycomb-triggers" in the given dataset
-data "honeycombio_trigger_recipient" "slack" {
+data "honeycombio_recipient" "slack" {
   dataset = var.dataset
   type    = "slack"
   target  = "honeycomb-triggers"